Sustaining Health. Treating Root Causes. Functional Medicine.

 GERD (symptoms can include heart burn, difficulty swallowing, cough, sore throat...)

 Untreated, GERD can lead to esophagitis and worse.
-The long term effects of a PPI (pill to lower stomach acid) can include bloating, increased risk for cardiovascular disease*, vitamin B12 deficiency, and more.
+The long term effects of a PPI (pill to lower stomach acid) can include bloating, increased risk for cardiovascular disease*, increased risk for pneumonia, vitamin B12 deficiency, and more.
 The functional approach is to help the gut work well by ensuring adequate stomach acid and enzymes for digestion, a healthy mucus barrier, and relief of leaky gut and dysbiosis.
 Stool testing is often very helpful as a first step.

 Learn More